compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step5.md

 We haven't actually used `f` in this definition, since we haven't defined any control flow operators like `if`.
 As a result, it's difficult to write anything that isn't an infinite loop with this.

-If you haven't done so already, we recommend doing some of the extra challenges from step 3 at this point; if you've already implemented lambdas, you should find them straightforward by this point, and while the extra operations technically don't add any computational power to the language, they certainly make things easier to write!
+If you haven't done so already, we recommend doing some of the extra challenges from [Step 3](./step3) at this point; if you've already implemented lambdas, you should find them straightforward by this point, and while the extra operations technically don't add any computational power to the language, they certainly make things easier to write!

 ### Aside on the Y Combinator

 Earlier, we stated that lambdas on their own can't be used to implement recursion.
 This was a lie.
-The Y combinator allows general recursion, and can be defined purely in terms of lambda expressions.
+The [Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Y_combinator) allows general recursion, and can be defined purely in terms of lambda expressions.

 However, we can't use *direct* recursion with the Y combinator, since the name of our function isn't in scope.
 Instead, any time we want to write a recursive function, we need to make it take an extra "self" parameter, which it calls whenever it would normally call itself.